lucasampaiox/lucasampaiox/README.md

 Hello, I am from Ceará Brazil!!
 - 🚀 Skills in python, tailwind, html, javascript
 - 🔨 Learning and practicing python, c#
-- 🎯 Studying Unity, godot and deeping in the above technologies
+- 🎯 Studying godot and deeping in the above technologies
 - 🌐 Trying to improve English and Norwegian
 - ⚡ I have a deep appreciation for Scandinavian culture, and I am particularly enamored with fjords and their breathtaking beauty